Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Appendix

 in $(\mathscr{D}([0,+\infty],[0,+\infty]),\bar{d}_{\infty})$.
 But these functions are elements of $\mathbb{D}(\mathbb{R}_+,\mathbb{R}_+)$, so the last convergence also holds in the usual Skorohod's topology (see the remark below Proposition 5 in~\cite{CaballeroLambertBravo09}).\\

-To finish the proof, it suffices to apply these deterministic results to the processes $Z^m$ and $Z$ once we have verified that their trajectories fulfill the required assumptions a.s.
-Recall that a $\Psi$-CSBP $Z$ can be obtained via the Lamperti time change (see Appendix \ref{AppendixLamperti}) of a $\Psi$ Lévy process $Y$
+To finish the proof, it suffices to apply these deterministic results to the processes $\rZ^m$ and $\rZ$ once we have verified that their trajectories fulfil the required assumptions a.s.
+Recall that a $\Psi$-CSBP $\rZ$ can be obtained via the Lamperti time change (see Appendix \ref{AppendixLamperti}) of a $\Psi$ L\'evy process $\rY$